 In the winter, grade 9 students enjoy a 3 night camping experience at beautiful Whistler Olympic Park.
 Students practice navigating on snowshoes and learn the new skill of skate skiing.
 They learn the hazardous attitudes, safe decision making, prudent backcountry travel techniques and leadership through winter travel and camping.
 In the spring, students embark on their culminating Collingwood Middle School Explore experience, where they choose between sea kayaking near Gabriola Island or coastal hiking along the Juan de Fuca Trail.
 During this trip, they take on more leadership opportunities and participate in an extensive self-reflection component.

 Grade 10 & 11 students wishing to further develop their leadership skills can apply to the exciting Leadership 11 course.
 This course is a fun, outside the timetable, four credit course.
 It is designed for students who wish to motivate others, attain self-awareness in their interactions, and ultimately improve their self-confidence in leadership situations.
-It involves an overnight retreat to Cheakamus Centre, active seminars, a Choose Your Own Leadership component and either a Tall Ships Expedition or a Sayward Lakes Canoe Trip which are spectacular expeditions.
+It involves an overnight retreat to Cheakamus Centre, active seminars, a Passion Project/Choose Your Own Leadership component and either a Tall Ships Expedition or a Sayward Lakes Canoe Trip which are spectacular expeditions.